jxxcarlson/meenylatex/README.md

 0. The top level module `Driver` has been renamed `MiniLatex`

-1. MeenyLatex renders LaTeX source text into `Html a` using `Render2.render` rather than
+1. MiniLatex renders LaTeX source text into `Html a` using `Render2.render` rather than
 `String` representing Html using `Render.render`